bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 ## Departure

+After that little excursion, I went back to the venue.

 ![The last photo at the I/O sign](/assets/california-2024v2/6 Photo at the IO sign.avif)

-The day before I had lost a blouse that was in the welcome pack.
+I mentioned I had lost a blouse from the welcome pack the day before.

-Fortunately, my newly-met friend Bruno gave me his blouse.
-I am so thankful.
+Fortunately, my friend [Bruno] gave me his blouse.
+He said he doesn't care about swag (I do).
+Bruno – thank you!

 # Wrapping up